asiaopenstack/icehouse/icehouse/readme.md

     +------------------+--------+----------+---------+-------+----------------------------+

 #### Nova Compute Setup (Compute Rigs Only)
-If you are installing a controller, this step has already been completed using the **Nova Setup** section above.
-You may skip this if you are installing a controller rig.
+This step is similar to the *Nova Setup* section above, except it is intended for *compute rigs* only.
+You should skip this step if you are working on the controller rig.

 You may run this on any number of compute rigs.
 Start the Nova Compute setup on a given compute rig by typing the following: